 Next Up: Man Utd vs Everton

+So what can we make of the next Premier League game for Everton, at the home of a resurgent Manchester United finally finding form under Ruben Amorin?

-So what can we make of the next Premier League game for Everton, following another invasive international break where whatever momentum we had in pushing Sunderland to a 1-1 draw has been lost because it now seems so long ago?
+So what can we make of the next Premier League game for Everton, following another invasive international break where whatever momentum we had in the goalfest of offside calls against Fulham has been lost because it now seems so long ago?

 And the wait will seem even longer as Everton's match at Manchester United has been selected for end-to-end coverage by Sky Sports on Monday Night Football.